-Thinking about opening a martial arts instruction business?
+Thinking about opening a martial arts school?
 We tell you what you need to know to get started.

 This article will help you start your own martial arts business!